VideoWhisper Software Requirements

 Recommended: CPanel based web hosting with suPHP enabled.

-- HTTPS - Certain browsers require using HTTPS for enabling webcam publishing.
+- HTTPS - Certain browsers like Chrome require using HTTPS (and a SSL certificate) for enabling webcam publishing.

 - PHP (The PHP implementation is simple so it can be migrated to other scripting languages like ASP or JSP).